Amsterdam ARTIS Royal Zoo was founded in 1838, making it one of the oldest zoos in the World.

 Best time to visit Amsterdam Zoo

-The best time to visit Amsterdam Zoo is as soon as they open at 9 am.
+The best time to visit Amsterdam Zoo is when it opens at 9 am.

-When you start early, you can explore for a few hours, have lunch at one of the restaurants, and begin exploring the zoo again.
+When you start early, you can explore for a few hours, have lunch at a restaurant, and begin exploring the zoo again.

 What to see in Amsterdam Zoo